matthewbstokes-zz/scripts/README.md

 * autodelete: Automatically delete movies in a specified folder after a set number of days.
 * ddns: Exactly how to setup a remote ssh connection.
-* cvtendance: OpenCV for scanning in an attendance sheet
+* cvtendance: OpenCV for scanning in an attendance sheet.
-* pdf\_owl: Converts a pdf containg scantron marks into an owl ready .csv
+* pdf\_owl: Converts a pdf containg scantron marks into an owl ready .csv.
+* typeracer: Automatically type keys to pwn a typing test.

 License
 =======================